California Transparency in Supply Chains Act of 2010

 - Harassment or Abuse - Every employee shall be treated with respect and dignity.
 No employee shall be subject to any physical, sexual, psychological or verbal harassment or abuse.
 Additionally, Suppliers shall not use monetary fines as a form of discipline.

-- Nondiscrimination – Suppliers shall ensure that no person shall be subject to any discrimination in employment, including hiring, salary, benefits, advancements, discipline, termination or retirement on the basis of gender, race, religion, age, disability, sexual orientation, nationality, political opinion, or social or ethnic origin.
+- Nondiscrimination – Suppliers shall ensure that no person shall be subject to any discrimination in employment, including hiring, salary, benefits, advancements, discipline, termination or retirement on the basis of race, ethnicity, age, religion, national origin, nationality, sex, sexual orientation, gender, gender identity, military status, marital status, disability or any other consideration made unlawful by applicable federal, state, or local laws.

 - Women’s Rights – Suppliers shall ensure women workers receive equal treatment in all aspects of employment.
 Pregnancy tests will not be a condition of employment, and pregnancy testing – to the extent provided – will be voluntary and the option of the worker.
 In addition, workers will not be forced to use contraception.